bagusnl/Genshin-MinimalInstaller/README.md

      > ```
   4. Run the Game Repair sequence in Collapse
 - You can always stops the Game Repair process anytime and re-run it once you're ready.
 But note that the game will always crash or have problems before all the files is downloaded.

+# How to update game ?
+It is recommended to use the zip method (look on technical-channel channel on Genshin Impact Discord server), or using launcher.

+If you use Collapse Launcher, you can also change the game_version string inside the config.ini to the current updated version to simulate updated installation, then use the Game Repair to update all the files and assets to the current version.
+NOTE that this will only works AFTER the patch is dropped (after maintenance is done).

 # Special Thanks
 - aria2c by Tatsuhiro Tsujikawa (tatsuhiro-t) https://github.com/aria2/aria2